-Emily Blackburn represents clients in a variety of antitrust matters.
-Her practice focuses on antitrust issues affecting clients in high-tech and network/platform industries.
-She is experienced in merger review and investigations, civil litigation, and counseling, and regularly represents clients before the Antitrust Division of the Department of Justice and the Federal Trade Commission.
+Emily Blackburn represents clients in a variety of antitrust and competition matters, with particular expertise in issues affecting clients in high-tech and network/platform industries.
+She is experienced in merger review and investigations, civil litigation, and business counseling.
+Ms. Blackburn regularly represents clients before the Antitrust Division of the Department of Justice, the Federal Trade Commission, state antitrust enforcers, and before federal courts in litigated merger challenges.

 Prior to joining the firm, Ms. Blackburn worked in the FTC Bureau of Competition reviewing mergers a broad range of industries including health care, pharmaceuticals, medical devices, defense, scientific and industrial products, online advertising, technology, and consumer products.
-Ms. Blackburn has also worked as a management and economic consultant focused on competition, M&A, and intellectual property issues in the high-tech sector.
+She has also worked as a management and economic consultant focused on competition, M&A, and intellectual property issues.

 - AT&T Inc. in its successful $85.4 billion stock-and-cash acquisition of Time Warner Inc. After a second request and the first vertical merger trial/appeal in decades, the transaction was approved with no finding of liability.